-If you’re sending email campaigns to customers, you want your messages to look good when they land in the inbox.
+If you’re sending email marketing campaigns to customers, you need to know how to brand your emails, so you look good when they land in the inbox.

 Because when your emails look good, your business looks good too.

 And that can lead to more people actually paying attention to your emails, trusting your business, and acting on the messages you send out.

 This may seem pretty straightforward, but if you’re a business that’s still using a personal email account (Gmail, Outlook, Yahoo, etc.) to send your emails, you’ve probably already noticed that there’s not a lot you can do to make your emails look good in the inbox.

 You’re able to reach your email readers, but you know that your emails don’t look their best.